cecilphillip/azure-servicebus-pubsub-hol/README.md

-Implementing Publish-Subscribe with Azure Service Bus and .NET Core
+Implementing Publish-Subscribe with Azure Service Bus and .NET Framework
 ==================================================================

 ## Introduction